-- (2) The conditions must be those the chief executive considers appropriate, having regard to- - (a) the prohibited matter or restricted matter to which the permit applies; and - (b) the nature of the proposed dealings with the prohibited or restricted matter under the permit. - (3) Without limiting subsection (2), conditions may be about any of the following- - (a) the required level of containment for the prohibited or restricted matter to which the permit applies; - (b) the scope of the permitted dealings with the prohibited or restricted matter; - (c) disposal of the prohibited or restricted matter; - (d) record-keeping requirements; - (e) reporting requirements; - (f) whether the permit can be transferred. - (4) The conditions decided by the chief executive must be included in the permit when the permit is issued or renewed.

-224 Other conditions applying to a permit
+(2) The conditions must be those the chief executive considers appropriate, having regard to- (a) the prohibited matter or restricted matter to which the permit applies; and (b) the nature of the proposed dealings with the prohibited or restricted matter under the permit.
+(3) Without limiting subsection (2), conditions may be about any of the following- (a) the required level of containment for the prohibited or restricted matter to which the permit applies; (b) the scope of the permitted dealings with the prohibited or restricted matter; (c) disposal of the prohibited or restricted matter; (d) record-keeping requirements; (e) reporting requirements; (f) whether the permit can be transferred.
+(4) The conditions decided by the chief executive must be included in the permit when the permit is issued or renewed.
+224 Oth ner conditions applying to a permit (1) It is a condition of a prohibited matter or restricted matter permit that the holder of the permit must allow an authorised

-- (1) It is a condition of a prohibited matter or restricted matter permit that the holder of the permit must allow an authorised officer to enter premises where the dealings under the permit are being undertaken to monitor- - (a) the dealings; and - (b) the holder's compliance with the permit and this Act in relation to the dealings. - (2) A prohibited matter or restricted matter permit is also subject to any conditions prescribed under a regulation and applying to the permit. - (3) In this section-
+- permit that the holder of the permit must allow an authorised officer to enter premises where the dealings under the permit are being undertaken to monitor- - (a) the dealings; and - (b) the holder's compliance with the permit and this Act in relation to the dealings. - (2) A prohibited matter or restricted matter permit is also subject to any conditions prescribed under a regulation and applying to the permit. - (3) In this section-